lucidrains/phenaki-pytorch/README.md

 - [ ] training code for cvivit
 - [ ] make sure to use stylegan-esque discriminator
 - [ ] also build option for token critic to be conditioned with the text
+- [ ] add all top of the line research for stabilizing transformers training
+- [ ] could the critic in turn be used to improve maskgit further with extra adversarial loss?

 ## Citations